 ‘That would be another excellent expression of what Blake possibly had in mind,’ Mo said.
 'However, what he said also applies to the lower domains, where there must be a hell or more correctly, a state of hell, as long as man continues to create these fearful states within his being.’

 ‘So if this principle is true,’ I said, ‘Dante may not have been far off with the insights he expressed in the metaphor of his epic Inferno.’

-As we keep saying James, you must come to know yourself ,’ Mo said, ‘or always remain in the darkness of your fears.
+As we keep saying, James, you must come to know yourself,’ Mo said, ‘or always remain in the darkness of your fears.
 To do this you will have to first confront and conquer this fear that prevents you from finding the doorway to your heart’s true desire.
 Let me remind you again of what Aquinas said: "Whatever is received is received according to the nature of the recipient."
-In other words, that you perceive is perceived in accordance with your own internal state of being.
+In other words, what you perceive is perceived in accordance with your own internal state of being.

 'Wherever we go in the world, what we see has been projected from within.
 Do we see through the eyes of heaven or hell?
 That will create the reality we have manifested for ourselves.
 And so, when the soul departs earth, it adheres to the reality it created for itself.’